meetunix/i3weather-dwd/README.md

 The DWD (Deutscher Wetterdienst) publishes most of its data on its [open data platform](https://www.dwd.de/DE/leistungen/opendata/opendata.html).

-In fact it isn't a plugin, but it uses the `read_file` module from i3status.
+In fact `i3weather-dwd` isn't a plugin, but it uses the `read_file` module from i3status.
 `i3weather-dwd` creates and updates the file `/tmp/i3weather-dwd` regularly and the `read_file` module will read the file on change.